Long Tail vs Short Tail Keywords: Which is Better for SEO?

 - Detailed how-to guides

-- Customer support documentation
+- Customer support documents

 - Local SEO strategies